pdlima1234/java-game/README.md

 ## Rules of the game
 Jump to dodge the obstacles as they come.
-Level 1 = Find the ladder!
+Level 1 = Reach the ladder!
-Level 2 = Find the treasure!
+Level 2 = Reach the treasure!
 Ensure the player health does not reach 0%.

 Happy playing!